Brillar0101/Brillar0101/README.md

 - **Smart Surveillance System:** Applies image recognition and machine learning to monitor CCTV footage for unusual activities, providing automated alerts and insights.

 ### IoT
-- **The AmpVolt Modular DC Power Meter:** Discuss the application and technology stack.
+- **The AmpVolt Modular DC Power Meter:** A project focused on real-time monitoring and management of DC power usage, ideal for renewable energy systems and battery management.
+It utilizes ESP32 with sensors for accurate data tracking and provides a user-friendly dashboard for visualization.
-- **A Simple DDS Signal Generator:** Explain how this project functions and its applications.
+- **A Simple DDS Signal Generator:** This project employs Direct Digital Synthesis technology to create precise frequency signals.
+It's built with an Arduino and a DDS chip, offering adjustable waveforms for various applications in testing and communications.
+.

 ## 🧰 Tools
 ### Development Tools